CiscoDevNet/monitoring-as-code/ECS/README.md

 The following policy document `get-secrets-policy.json`, can be added to your AWS account manually through AWS Console (IAM > Policies > Create Policy), or by using AWS CLI and executing a script `get-secrets-policy-create.sh`.

-Please note that the Resource element's value need sot be updated with your account's Secret ARN (make sure that region and account number are correct), and in case that you are using CLI, it need to be configured - AWS [documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) provides step-by-step guide on how to do that.
+Please note that the Resource element's value need sot be updated with your account's Secret ARN (make sure that region and account number are correct), and in case that you are using CLI, it needs to be configured - AWS [documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) provides step-by-step guidance on how to do that.

 Upon successful creation, take a note of *Secret Policy ARN* and proceed to the next steps.
 This value is going to be returned in the API response in case you used AWS CLI, or can be found in AWS Console in IAM > Policies > [select policy] > [copy Policy ARN].

 #### CloudFormation Policy and Role

-In order to assign permissions, following least-privilege principle, in `cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role in order for it to be able to create, delete, get and modify resources for the purpose of deploying desired applications and their dependencies.
+In order to assign permissions, following the least-privilege principle, in `cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role in order for it to be able to create, delete, get and modify resources to deploy desired applications and their dependencies.

 Create a policy, manually in AWS Console (IAM > Policies > Create Policy) or using an AWS CLI (file `cloud-formation-policy-create.sh`).